 An EPP (CPE or BPE) AP MLD and an EPP (CPE or BPE) non-AP MLD anonymize selected OTA MAC header fields of individually addressed frames they transmit to each other.

-An EPP AP MLD shall determine whether the OTA MAC address that an EPP non-AP MLD will use in a subsequent epoch will cause a collision with the BSSID of the affiliated APs of the associated AP MLD, the OTA MAC address of another non-AP MLD(s) or another STA on a link.
-When such a collision risk is anticipated with the OTA MAC of a non-CPE or non-BPE STA or non-AP MLD, the EPP AP MLD shall send to the EPP non-AP MLD an OTA MAC Collision Notification frame before the epoch when the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the EPP non-AP MLD to apply the non-AP MLD specific FA parameters epoch offset signaled in the AP MLD OTA MAC Collision Notification frame to avoid address collision.
+An EPP AP MLD shall determine whether the OTA MAC address that an EPP non-AP MLD will use in a subsequent epoch on a link (#2240) will cause a collision with the BSSID of the affiliated APs on that link (#2240) of the associated AP MLD, the OTA MAC address of another non-AP MLD(s) or another STA on that (#224) link.
+The AP should then act as follows (#2238):

+When such a collision risk is anticipated with the OTA MAC of one or more (#2363) non-CPE or non-BPE STAs or non-AP MLDs, the EPP AP MLD shall send to the EPP non-AP MLDs an OTA MAC Collision Notification frame before the epoch when the collision is anticipated to occur (#2200) and indicated in the Colliding Epoch field, instructing the EPP non-AP MLDs to apply to all its links (#2310) the non-AP MLD specific FA parameters epoch offset signaled in the AP MLD OTA MAC Collision Notification frame to avoid address collision.

-When such a collision risk is anticipated with the MAC address of a EPP STA affiliated with a EPP non-AP MLD, the AP shall send the OTA MAC Collision Notification frame to both EPP STAs affiliated with the EPP non-AP MLDs.
+When such a collision risk is anticipated with the MAC address of one or more (#2363) EPP STAs affiliated with EPP non-AP MLDs, the AP shall send the OTA MAC Collision Notification frame to the colliding (#2363) EPP STAs affiliated with the EPP non-AP MLDs.